Gene Clapp: Personal life

 While at the University of Pennsylvania, he met his future wife, Meredith Ann Purdy, who was the daughter of Mr. and Mrs. John D. Purdy of Hinsdale, Illinois.
-They were married on July 20, 1974 at the Union Church in Hinsdale.
+They were married on July 20, 1974, at the Union Church in Hinsdale.
 They made their home in first New York City.
 They later lived in the Beacon Hill area of Boston, Massachusetts and had four children.

 His has served on the board of King's Chapel, the Spaulding Rehabilitation Hospital, the Beacon Hill Civic Association, the National Rowing Foundation, and Partners Continuing Care.
-He also served as the chair of he Advent School Board and as board member and treasurer of the Conservation Law Foundation of New England.
+He also served as the chair of the Advent School Board and as board member and treasurer of the Conservation Law Foundation of New England.

 In 2005, he and his wife were awarded the Beacon Award by the Beacon Hill Civic Association.
 In 2015, the couple received the Charles E. Rogerson Award for Community Service at the Rogerson Communities Welcome Home!
 Celebration.